isaiastavares/messaginghub-client-java/README.md

 # Messaging Hub Client Java

+### Warning: this work is in progress and yet don't work

 MessagingHub.Client is a simple client for the [Messaging Hub](https://messaginghub.io/) that uses a fluent interface to send and receive messages, commands and notifications.

+## Contributions

+To help this work get some task on [Trello](https://trello.com/b/lp28VxvS/messaging-hub-client-java)

 ## Getting Started